ssamurai97/MyStore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.

+To use the app, download the files and **run ng serve** or **npm start** in your CLI.
+The app displays a list of products that a user can add to his or her cart.
+When clicking on the product picture a detail page of the product is displayed.
+When a user fills out his or her personal details on the cart page and submits the order, a confirmation page is shown.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.